6 ways to boost your car trade-in value

 1. Do your homework

-The first step before trading in your car is to do some research to find its current trade-in value.
-Don’t forget that you’ll get less in trade-in value than you would if you sold your car on your own.
+Also, keep in mind that you’ll get less for your trade-in than you would if you sold your car on your own.

 “Many people think they are going to get the top value, but dealers taking in the trade need a margin of profit and will offer you less than the trade-in price listed on these sites,” says auto expert Lauren Fix.

 The mechanical and physical condition of your car are big drivers of value.
 So, it’s best to resolve any issues that are relatively simple to fix.

 In general, minor repairs that don’t cost much out of pocket and are likely to increase the resale value of your vehicle are worth considering.
 This might include small cosmetic fixes such as dents and scratches or replacing lights that are out.